yogiswara92/svarajs/CONTRIBUTING.md

 # Contributing to SvaraJS

 Thanks for your interest in contributing!
-We welcome all contributions—bug reports, feature requests, documentation improvements, and pull requests.
+We welcome all contributions such as bug reports, feature requests, documentation improvements, and pull requests.

 ## Code of Conduct